What Does IT Take to Be a Police Officer?

 Police Officer Career Outlook

-Police officers could look forward to a 6% predicted increase in employment from 2012-2022, according to the BLS.
+Police officers could look forward to a 5% predicted increase in employment from 2012-2022, according to the BLS.
 This growth was slower than average, and there should be great competition for federal and state positions.
 Candidates who hold a bachelor's degree and bilingual skills should have the most favorable opportunities.
-Police and sheriff's patrol officers earned a mean salary of $58,720 per year in May 2013, reported the BLS.
+Police and sheriff's patrol officers earned a mean salary of $56,980 in 2012, reported the BLS.

 Related to What Does IT Take to Be a Police Officer